MilanKaur-01/cakeshop-phone-order/README.md

 **Note:**

-This sample is intended to demonstrate how to integrate PSTN calling functionality into your AI applications using Azure Communication Services (ACS) alongside Azure OpenAI and Azure AI Search.
+This sample demonstrates how to integrate PSTN calling functions into your AI applications using Azure Communication Services alongside Azure OpenAI and Azure AI Search.
 While testing this sample, you’ll find the assistant helpful for most parts of the conversation and capable of placing and taking orders.
-However, for some more complex interactions, the AI assistant may be less than perfect.
-That's because the focus of this sample is primarily to show how how straightforward it can be to integrate ACS PSTN calling into your RAG (Retrieve, Augment, and Generate) or AI applications.
-For best practices in writing prompts or handling chat completions, please refer to the OpenAI or Azure OpenAI documentation.
+However, for more complex interactions, the AI assistant may be less than perfect.
+That's because the focus of this sample is primarily to show how how straightforward it can be to integrate Azure Communication Services PSTN calling into your RAG (Retrieve, Augment, and Generate) or AI applications.
+For best practices in writing prompts or handling chat completions, see the [OpenAI](https://platform.openai.com/docs/concepts) or [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/) documentation.

 ## Contributing

-Please fork the repository and submit pull requests for any enhancements or bug fixes.
+Fork the repository and submit pull requests for any enhancements or bug fixes.

 ## License

 This project is licensed under the MIT License.